 - Goodwill: The goodwill shown in the BEGAAP balance sheet is a non-admissible asset under Solvency II. - Deferred Acquisition Costs ("DAC"): Under BEGAAP no capitalization of DAC is allowed.
 It is, however, included as part of the Unearned Premiums Reserve ("UPR") as a commission reserve.
 Under Solvency II, acquisition costs are not deferred but are taken into account as part of the cash flows and therefore in the valuation of the technical provisions. - Investments: In the Solvency II balance sheet, investments are reported at market value / fair value, as opposed to their nominal / acquisition value under BEGAAP. - Reinsurance Recoverables: In order to establish the Solvency II value for the reinsurance recoverables, an assessment of the best estimates of ceded reserves to the reinsurers has been performed in line with the Company's evaluation of the technical provisions forming part of the liabilities.
 In arriving at the Solvency II value, the best estimate reserves have been replaced by the net present value of all future reinsurance cash flows estimated at their best estimate.
-In arriving at the net present value, the EIOPA Risk Free Interest Rate curve as at 31 December 2021 was used to discount the future cash flows. - Technical Provisions: Similar to the Reinsurance Recoverables, the valuation bases, methods and main assumptions used to calculate the Technical Provisions for Solvency purposes and those used for financial reporting in the statutory accounts are different.
-A detailed description is provided in section D.
+In arriving at the net present value, the European Insurance and Occupational Pensions Authority ("EIOPA") Risk Free Interest rate curve as at 31 December 2022 was used to discount the future cash flows.
+Under BEGAAP, the valuation is in line with the technical provisions and should exclude deferred income. - Technical Provisions: The actuarial methods and assumptions used for the valuation of technical provisions for Solvency II purposes are identical to those used for the preparation of the Company's statutory accounts.
+Nevertheless, there are significant differences between the two accounting standards applicable to all lines of business: (a) Statutory reserving includes prudent margins whereas Solvency II technical provisions consist of the best estimate and the risk margin; (b) For the Company Statutory figures, future cash flows are not discounted (time value of money is not recognised) and the counterparty risk is not included in the valuation; (c) For the Company statutory figures, the contracts in scope are the same but in general only a portion of the premium written during the reporting period is recognised as earned while the unearned portion is deferred (whereas for Solvency II purposes only future cash flows are considered in the valuation) and there is no provision for future losses, i.e. claims resulting from losses not yet incurred but covered within the boundaries of the subject business; and (d) For the Company statutory figures, future cash-flows for premium and commissions are included in the debtors and creditors from (re)insurance operations whereas for Solvency II purposes they form part of the technical provision.